GLOBAL MARKETS-Stocks, euro dip amid political, economic uncertainty

 Trump meets Japanese Prime Minister Shinzo Abe on Feb.
 10 and 11, with trade and currencies likely to be on the agenda.

-(Additional reporting by Gertrude Chavez-Dreyfuss and Sam Forgione in New York; Danilo Masoni and Helen Reid in London; Editing by Bernadette Baum and Nick Zieminski)
+(Additional reporting by Gertrude Chavez-Dreyfuss in New York; Nigel Stephenson and Alex Lawler in London; Editing by Bernadette Baum)

 * Canada innovation minister says "I believe Bombardier is indeed back"